 And for those skipping breakfast and going straight to belly-busting lunch, there’s the pork roll cheeseburger.
 “The best place to get it is Checkers Food and Spirits here in Trenton,” Miller says of the local eatery (which is not to be confused with the fast-food chain).
 “They make a cheeseburger with a slice of pork roll on top and it’s unbelievable.”
-Miller jokes that those counting calories and gluten can go the healthy route and get the pork roll burger on a pita.
+Miller jokes that those counting calories and gluten can go the healthy route and get the burger on a pita.
 (The kitchen at Checkers closes at 2:30, so get there early!)

-If sandwiches, sides and burgers aren’t your thing, you can also add pork roll to, well, anything.
+If sandwiches, sides and burgers aren’t your thing, you can also add the pork to, well, anything.
 “We topped a Trenton tomato pie with pork roll for New Years Eve.
-It was pretty great,” says Miller, who sometimes conducts pork roll experiments in his own kitchen.
+It was pretty great,” says Miller, who sometimes conducts experiments in his own kitchen.
 “The strangest thing we did was make a pork roll sandwich but with a French cruller donut as the bun.
 That was rich.
 That wasn’t too healthy.”